 Producer: Tchavdar Georgiev

-An amateur photographer, who works as a skycap at Salt Lake City Airport, documents for the last 15 years the disappearing way of life of Cuba’s Campesino farmers, forging friendships and capturing dignity and sacrifice while introducing us to an unforgettable cast of characters.
+An amateur photographer in Salt Lake City has been documenting the disappearing ways of life of Cuba’s Campesino farmers.
+This becomes an opportunity to forge friendships, capture dignity and sacrifice while introducing an unforgettable cast of characters.

 BEST SHORT NARRATIVE